openfisca/openfisca-doc/en/coding-the-legislation/writing_yaml_tests.md

 ## Running a test:

+The script `test_yaml.py`allow user to run part or all YAML tests.

-In a ConEmu console, in openfisca-france, run:
+In the console, run:
 ```
 python openfisca_france\tests\test_yaml.py openfisca_france\tests\your_test_directory\your_test_name.yaml
 ```